 mesh-optimization

-Reduce polygon count and compress 3D meshes for the web — GLB, glTF, or STL — with everything running locally in your browser.
+An easy mesh optimizer for decimating polygons and compressing models — GLB, glTF, or STL — with everything running locally in your browser.

 On-device glTF Transform meshoptimizer